-It is worth noting that sometimes the equipment accessibility might be influenced by informal and personal relations.
+It is worth noting that sometimes accessibility to the equipment may be influenced by informal and personal relations.
 One of the respondents describes her current position in the department through the gender lens and the prism of a conflict with one of the faculty member.
 According to her, an access to the equipment could be hampered by the discord in the future.